 Insurance Rate Information for Military Drivers and Veterans

-If you're in the military assigned to North Dakota — which has more than 13,000 active, reserve, and civilian military personnel living in the state— to register a vehicle you must complete the DMV forms, and an out-of-state vehicle title bearing your name must be submitted with the application.
+If you're in the military assigned to North Dakota — which has more than 13,000 active, reserve and civilian military personnel living in the state— you must complete the DMV forms and an out-of-state vehicle title bearing your name must be submitted with the application in order to register a vehicle.
 Renewals can be completed online, but new registrations require a trip to your local North Dakota DMV.
 North Dakota also offers a variety of special license plates commemorating veterans.

-Age savings for North Dakota service members
+Average Rates for North Dakota service members

 Proof of Insurance in North Dakota